mcwalrus/go-jitjson/README.md

 ## Usage

-JitJSON provides a generic type `JitJSON[T any]` that can hold either JSON-encoded data or a value of type `T`.
+The module provides a generic `JitJSON[T any]` as a lazy JSON parser which can take .
 The type supports both marshaling (Go → JSON) and unmarshaling (JSON → Go) operations, to perform conversions only when needed.
 Both parsing operations are expensive when performed unnecessarily, which can be avoided by conditional parsing.

+AnyJitJSON is a primary means of unmarshaling JSON of a dynamic structure.
+This leverages JitJSON to store JSON json, but will provide a significantly higher overhead compared to the standard form of parsing?
+This should be considered for cases where parsing is a dynamic process.
+AnyJitJSON provides certainty over types.

 ## Examples